sras/repltalk/README.md

 ### Configuration for Vim and NeoVim

+The adapters for NeoVim and Vim indicate compilation status in editor and populate the quickfix list with errors or warnings.

 For neovim the `NVIM_LISTEN_ADDRESS` environment variable should be set to pass the neovim RPC port.
 If you are in a shell inside the neovim editor, this variable is probable set already by neovim.
 If not, you can get it by `:echo v:servername` from neovim.

 For vim, the editor should be started by passing the `--servername` argument.
 The same name